Directed By: David Leitch

 Suffice to say that Atomic Blonde is a clear-cut case of style over substance.
 There is little in the way of character or subtext, gesture towards questions of morality and identity fluidity as Kurt Johnstad’s screenplay (based on Antony Johnston and Sam Hart’s graphic novel The Coldest City) might.
 It’s a notable cavity at the centre of the story, one that mars Atomic Blonde, without, thankfully, defining it.
 With so much aesthetic to tap into and so much punch to pack, one would be hard pressed not to askew towards style.
 What director David Leitch posits is a bone-crunching action romp content to only look skin deep, a film that plunges itself head first into a dirty but cool 1980s Berlin—shot through an electric blue filter, driven by a quintessentially 80s soundtrack (Bowie to Nena and everything in between), and drawing from a neon-noir, bustling disco sensibility —Atomic Blonde doesn’t so much as lean on its superficial strengths, as it does champion them.

-The touchstone of this approach is a sprawling sequence which begins as a fight in a stairwell, which then shifts into a hotel room, which then drifts into a car chase, all of which is miraculously depicted with the illusion of a single take, allowing us to hang on every moment of contact, every combination of strikes.
-It’s an emphasis on the performers and their movements, movements which Leitch permits us to truly see, that allows for a heightened sting to the violence, an added punch and heft that instils in the chaos real physical consequence.
-We see the violence clearly and frankly, we see Lorraine and her male foes pay for their participation in it as their skin tears and discolours, we’re allowed to admire the gritty slickness and precision of their motions.
+The touchstone of this approach is a sprawling sequence which begins as a brawl in a stairwell, which then shifts into a hotel room, which then drifts into a car chase, all of which is miraculously depicted with the illusion of a single take, allowing us to hang on every moment of contact.
+It’s an emphasis on the performers and their movements, movements which Leitch permits us to truly see, that allows for a heightened sting to the violence, an added punch and heft that instils in the chaos palpable physical consequence.